 Approximately 7,700 feet of the trail will be bridged along Section 6 – including a 2,000-foot-bridge over the Wekiva River.

 What will the bridge over the Wekiva River look like?

 The look of the Wekiva River bridge is part of the Section 6 design.
 The Florida Department of Transportation coordinated with local, state and federal environmental officials, environmental advocates and other key stakeholders to ensure the bridge helps to protect wildlife and the river, while also having a look that fits in with the context of the surrounding natural environment.
 You can learn more about the bridge design by clicking here.
 In 2020, one bridge was open and the other two were under construction.

 Is the Wekiva Parkway expected to have an impact on the area economy?

 Yes.
 Using the Federal Highway Administration formula, we estimate that during design & construction, the Wekiva Parkway will provide more than 35,000 jobs directly or indirectly related to the project.

-The parkway will feature all electronic tolling to maximize traffic flow and for enhanced motorist convenience.
-The parkway will feature a cashless system of toll collection.
-Motorists will be able to pay their tolls at safe highway and ramp speeds, without having to slow down or stop.
+The parkway features all electronic tolling to maximize traffic flow and for enhanced motorist convenience.
+The parkway features a cashless system of toll collection.
+Motorists can pay their tolls at safe highway and ramp speeds, without having to slow down or stop.

 You can check this website periodically for updates on this landmark project, as well as to view fact sheets, project presentations and other material.
-You can also contact the project public information officer by phone at 407-694-5505 or via email at email@example.com.
+You can also contact the project community outreach specialist by phone at 407-710-5610 or via email at email@example.com.

-You can also request a presentation to your neighborhood association or community organization by emailing the public information officer at email@example.com with the details of your group meeting.
+And you can request a presentation to your neighborhood association or community organization by emailing the community outreach specialist at firstname.lastname@example.org with the details of your group meeting.

 Click on text for details